Rakshitsen/AWS-Capstone-Project/README.md

 ## 📦 Project Features

-- 🚀 Auto Scaling with Launch Template
+- 🚀 Auto Scaling using Launch Template and ASG (Spot + On-Demand mix)
-- 🔐 Private Subnet EC2s with Bastion Host
-- 🌐 HTTPS-enabled Load Balancer
+- 🌐 Public-facing Application Load Balancer with two Target Groups (Port 80 & 8080)
+- 🧳 Private EC2 Instances behind ALB for serving web content
-- 📂 Nginx content synced from S3 to EFS
+- 📂 EFS used as shared storage, mounted on `/var/www/html`
-- 📊 CloudWatch monitoring for logs and alarms
+- 💻 Custom AMI created for EC2 with pre-installed Apache and EFS mount
+- 🔁 High Availability using Multi-AZ Subnets and Load Balancer
+- 📈 Auto Scaling triggers based on CPU utilization (>65%)
+- 🔒 Security Groups tightly configured:
+  - ALB exposes only required ports (80, 8080 from specific IP)
+  - EC2 only allows traffic from ALB SG
+  - EFS only allows NFS from EC2 SG
+- 🧹 Manual clean-up steps documented to avoid billing

 ---